warelab/sciapps/docs/Test-SciApps-apps.md

 $files-delete -S sciapps.org example_data/gwas_raw/test/myFile.txt
 ```

 Check the [CyVerse SDK](https://github.com/cyverse/cyverse-sdk/blob/master/docs/app-dev-first-app-job.md) for more details about the job json.
-Now you can use this job json to test your app, check job status, and download outputs for verification.
+Now you can use the job json file to test your app.

 ```sh
 # Submit the job for Agave to execute.
 Don't forget to edit softwareName, jobName, inputs and parameters